dotnet/roslyn-analyzers/src/Microsoft.CodeQuality.Analyzers/Microsoft.CodeQuality.Analyzers.md

 Maintainability
 ----------------------------------
+### CA1507: Use nameof to express symbol names ###

+Using nameof helps keep your code valid when refactoring.

+Category: Usage

+Severity: Warning

 ### CA1801: Review unused parameters ###

 A method signature includes a parameter that is not used in the method body.